List of streets in Edmonton: 109 Street

 109 Street is an arterial road in central Edmonton.
 It begins at 52 Avenue as a residential street and becomes an arterial road at 61 Avenue; it passes through Old Strathcona and Downtown Edmonton, to Princess Elizabeth Avenue near Kingsway Mall.
 It crosses the North Saskatchewan River along the High Level Bridge.

-111 Street
+111 Street/James Mowatt Trail

 111 Street/James Mowatt Trail is located south Edmonton.
-It begins at 41 Avenue, where it continues North as 111 Street, and travels north past Southgate Centre to 61 Avenue.
+It begins at 41 Avenue, the junctions Ellerslie Road, where it continues North as 111 Street, and travels north past Southgate Centre to 61 Avenue.
 The south leg of the LRT runs between the northbound and southbound lanes north of 23 Avenue.

 113/114 Street

 113/114 Street is a short arterial road in central Edmonton.
 It is the only street connecting the University of Alberta's main and south campus; the LRT now also does the same, travelling along the west side of 114 Street.

 This street starts as 61 Avenue turns north and becomes 113 Street.
 113 Street runs between South Campus (and the Neil Crawford Centre).
 The name changes to 114 Street when it jogs one block west at Belgravia Road (72 Avenue).
 114 Street crosses historic University Avenue / Whyte (82) Avenue, and enters the main campus.
 It runs past a number of University buildings including the Jubilee Auditorium, and the University of Alberta Hospital.
 North of 87 Avenue the street becomes one-way (northbound) to the Education Car Park.
 Beyond this point, it is a bus-only street leading to University Station.